dsbowen/hemlock/docs_md/tutorial/debug.md

 In the early days of hemlock, I coded a study in which I asked participants to estimate the ages of people in photographs.
 I used a submit function to change their data from strings to integers.
 Everything was running smoothly until one mischievous participant entered 'twenty-seven', breaking my survey and sending me home in a fit of rage.

-Since then, I've rewritten my submit functions to be more fault tolerant; if you run
+Since then, I've rewritten my submit functions to be more fault tolerant.
+If you run

 ```python
 from hemlock import Input, Submit